PRCS-12: Moorpark City Library Collection Development Policy

 8. Gifts - Materials

 Donations of materials to enrich the collection are welcome.
-Donated materials are received by the Moorpark Friends of the Library and the Library staff reserves the right to review all donated materials to determine if any of the materials are to be added to the collection.
+Donated materials are typically received by the Moorpark Friends of the Library, a non-profit volunteer community organization that supports the Moorpark Library.
+Library staff reserves the right to review all donated materials to determine if any of the materials are to be added to the collection.
 If the donated materials do not meet the selection criteria to be added to the library collection, the materials become the property of the Moorpark Friends of the Library.

 9. Withdrawal of Materials

-B. If the Friends of the Moorpark Library do not accept the discards worthy of re-sale or donation, the City, at its sole discretion, shall discard or donate the material to non-profit, charitable organizations as determined by the City Representative.
+2. If the Moorpark Friends of the Library do not accept the discards worthy of re-sale or donation, the City, at its sole discretion, shall discard or donate the material to non-profit, charitable organizations as determined by the City Representative.

 10. Reconsideration of Materials